 After March 31, 1968, hospitals with the approval of the intermediary may combine the billing for certain hospital and physician (professional) services to patients.
 Hospitals may utilize this combined billing method for the inpatient services rendered by hospital-based radiologists and pathologists, and for the outpatient services rendered by all hospital-based physicians except for those providing psychiatric services.
-In the case of radiology and/or pathology, all of the physicians in these departments must agree to combine billing for both inpatient services, all physicians in a particular medical specialty department must agree to the use of combined billing for outpatient services in that department.
+In the case of radiology and/or pathology, all of the physicians in these departments must agree to combine billing for both inpatient services before this method may be used.
+In the case of all other physicians providing outpatients services, all physicians in a particular medical specialty department must agree to the use of combined billing for outpatient services in that department.
 Physicians in other medial specialty departments in the hospital do not have to approve it.